 Overall, local markets are your best bet, they often have many souvenir shops with a vast variety of goods on offer.
 Be sure to bargain to get a good price and make sure to check your goods, as some are of questionable quality.

-Here we have a list of 10 best Vietnam souvenirs that you can easily find!
+The 10 best Vietnam souvenirs that you can easily find

 Clothing Items: Ao Dai and Beyond